fragrussu/sardunet/tutorials/tutorial2.md

 By default, a SARDU-Net searching sub-protocols containing half the number of the input qMRI measurements is trained, i.e. here 8 out 16 measurements (if you need to select a different number of measurements, use option ` --dsel`).
 Also, by default training is performed for 500 epochs with dropout regularisation of 0.2, learning rate of 0.001, and using mini-batches of 1000 voxels to minimise an L2 loss.
 Two layers are used for both *selector* and *predictor* neural networks; signals smaller than 10<sup>-6</sup> are clamped to this number and then all signals normalised to the 99% percentile of the signal distribution.

-Training results will be stored in an output directory whose name contains all salient information regarding training, which are appended to the root string specified on command line.
-In this example, the output directory will be called `sarduout_nnsel16-12-16_psel0.2_dsel8_nnpred16-12-16_ppred0.2_noepoch500_lr0.001_mbatch1000_seed257891_lossL2_prct99.0_small1e-06`.
+Training results will be stored in an output directory whose name contains all salient training parameters, which are appended to the root string specified when running `train_sardunet_v1.py`.
+In this example, the output directory is: `sarduout_nnsel16-12-16_psel0.2_dsel8_nnpred16-12-16_ppred0.2_noepoch500_lr0.001_mbatch1000_seed257891_lossL2_prct99.0_small1e-06`.
 Its content will be:

 <img src="https://github.com/fragrussu/sardunet/blob/master/tutorials/sarduout.png" width="1024">